BrockHerion/brockherion.dev/src/pages/blog/posts/enums-vs-typed-strings-in-typescript.md

 }
 ```

 Enums in TypeScript represent both strings and numbers.
 In the example above, `Tesla` would be assigned a value of `0`, `Polestar` a value of `1`, and so on.
-If we wanted to, we could assign our own intializers to our enum values:
+If we wanted to, we could assign our own initializers to our enum values:

 ```ts
 enum ElectricCarBrands {